 Chemistry Education (7-12) Option

-Program has received a two-year provisional approval from the New Hampshire State Department of Education.
 Graduates who complete this Chemistry Education Option are eligible for 7-12 teacher certification in the state of New Hampshire.
 Because of New Hampshire’s membership in the Interstate Certification Contract, Plymouth graduates are eligible to earn a certificate or license in another Contract state upon application to that state’s department of education.
-For further information, please see the Teacher Education and Clinical Experiences section.
+For further information, please see the Educator Preparation section in this Catalog.
+Please also visit plymouth.edu/office/educator-preparation/.

 |Courses required for the Option are shown in boldface.|